UI Design for Beginners >

 Introduction

-Welcome back to the fifth (and final) day of your UI design short course!
-The course may be coming to an end, but remember—this is only the beginning of your journey towards a career in UI design.
-Today, we’ll be using color and imagery to bring our app screens to life.
-We’ll get to know the basics of color theory, and learn how to work with colors and imagery in Adobe XD.
-We’ll also learn how to export and save your work to pass onto web developers and other key stakeholders.
+In this tutorial, we'll be using color and imagery to bring our app screens to life.
+We'll get to know the basics of color theory, and learn how to work with colors and imagery in Figma.
+We'll also learn how to export and save your work to pass onto web developers and other key stakeholders.

 Here’s what we’ll be learning today: